ahmadpanah/AICE-FE/README.md

 ## TODO / Potential Enhancements

-*   Implement MDA-Selected+StdScale and PCA comparison methods from the paper.
 *   Add MLP and SVM classifiers.
 *   More sophisticated handling of high-cardinality categorical features.
 *   Automated selection of categorical features for ICSE using MDA.